 Here are a few reasons why you should care about churn:

-In this blog post, I will look at the different types of churn, review how to calculate churn and, most importantly, discuss new ways to reduce churn using journey analytics.
+In this blog post, I will look at the different types of churn, review how to calculate churn and, most importantly, discuss how enterprises use customer journey analytics to reduce churn.

 1. Calculate Basic Churn Rate

-You can’t reduce what you don’t measure, so the first step is to calculate your customer churn rate.
+You can’t improve what you don’t measure, so the first step is to calculate your customer churn rate.
 There are several different ways to calculate your churn rate.

 Netflix was even sued by its shareholders over the way it reported churn rates.
 The shareholders’ argument was that Netflix used an improper calculation that resulted in an artificially low churn rate.
 The case was thrown out by a judge, ruling that there is no single, industry-wide measure of calculating churn.